 THE FACTS ON TIRED, ACHY FEET:

-WHAT ARE TIRED, ACHY FEET?
+WHAT IS TIRED, ACHY FEET?

 Tired, achy feet are a signal that the muscles in the feet have become overworked.
 Because of the great amount of work the muscles in the feet do to withstand pressure and manage bodily movement, they can become overworked during periods of activity.
 In other cases, the feet may feel tired and achy even during less than active times.